 A birding safari in Botswana (an excellent birding destination) is very popular.
 Especially as they have over 550 recorded species of birds.
 The habitat ranges from wet delta to desert bush; where both water birds and dry-country species can be seen.

-When is the best time for a birding safari?
+When is the best time for a birding safari in Botswana?

 A birding safari in Botswana’s warm and wet summer months is a wonderful affair.
 Colorful plumage and raucous mating calls bring a special energy to the skies over the country’s premier wilderness areas.
 The sandy riverbanks and surrounding vegetation become a festival of migratory and resident bird species; both aquatic and terrestrial; that come to breed and raise their young in this natural paradise.